maniatic0/rayon-coop-test/Readme.md

 # Test Coop Rayon

+## Problem

+We want to update entity clusters as the [Hybrid Actor/ECS object model](https://www.youtube.com/watch?v=jjEsB611kxs) proposed by Bobby Anguelov.
+They could be parallelized by updating them in tasks, but their code might take locks (as gameplay code is kind of unbound).
+We don't want to sleep a worker thread if it could take other jobs, while the lock is taken by another thread.

+## Possible solution

 Test if it would be better to yield back to rayon rather than sleeping while taking a lock.

 ## Test